 The Project is consistent with General Plan policy CD-1.9.
-It conforms with most of the lighting requirements in CLUDC 17.30.070.
+It conforms with most of the lighting requirements in CLUDC Section 17.30.070.

-- The proposed outdoor light fixtures would utilize energy efficient fixtures and lamps. - The lighting would be shielded and directed downward and away from adjoining properties and the public right of way to reduce offsite illumination. (see Attachment 9).
+- The proposed outdoor light fixtures would utilize energy efficient fixtures and lamps. - The lighting would be shielded and directed downward and away from adjoining properties and the public right of way to reduce offsite illumination. (see Attachment 12).

 However, the proposed outdoor light fixtures are too high and are limited to a maximum height of 18 feet per the CLUDC and 16 feet per the Citywide Design Guidelines.
-Special Condition 27 in the Design Review analysis below will address this issue.
+Special Condition 26 in the Design Review analysis below addresses this issue by imposing a height limit of 16 feet on the light fixtures.